Leesa Original vs. Tempur Pedic

-Below is our comprehensive side-by-side comparison of the Leesa vs. Tempur Pedic mattress.
+Below is our comprehensive side-by-side comparison of the Leesa Original vs. Tempur Pedic mattress.

 Which Mattress Is Right for You?

-- Memory foam feel – The softness of the Leesa cover combined with the initial soft response from its memory foam layers provide a soft feel typical for memory foam.
+- Memory foam feel – The softness of the Leesa Original cover combined with the initial soft response from its memory foam layers provides a soft feel typical for memory foam.

-- Sleeping cool – The thin cover of this mattress and the use of the Avena foam layer in its construction allow easier air flow, make this mattress breathable, and eliminate the feeling of stickiness usually present in memory foam mattresses.
+- Sleeping cool – The thin cover of this mattress and the use of the special cooling technologies in its construction allow easier airflow, make this mattress breathable, and eliminate the feeling of stickiness usually present in memory foam mattresses.

 - The feel of the memory foam – If you like the soft feel of full memory foam mattresses, then the Tempur Luxe Breeze may be the right choice for you.
 It is an all-foam mattress, made of high-quality dense foam layers that provide the necessary comfort and hug typical for memory foam.